 Stamps definitely won't get you any closer to the Pokémon League.
 Baseball cards, on the other other hand...

-Speaking of, can we talk for a minute about the Pokémon TCG and the controversy surrounding all the card scalping that's been going on over the past few years?
 I understand why collectors are upset that demand for Pokémon TCG products constantly exceeds supply and unscrupulous botters snatch up new releases online, but (at the risk of sounding insensitive), at the end of the day, is it really a big deal whether or not you get that cool new collector's set?
 Is it vital to your survival?
 People all over the world struggle on a daily basis to get their basic physical needs met, and instead of being grateful that, unlike a large percentage of humanity, you have so much money that you can afford food, a home, clothes, hygiene, and still have enough left over for your hobby of hoarding shiny card stock, you're complaining that you can't get the shiny card stock you want the day it comes out.

 Maybe let's step back and reevaluate our priorities.
 Pokémon is a fun franchise.
 It's nostalgic for us adults who grew up with it.
 I get that TCG collecting brings satisfaction to a segment of fans who can afford that sort of thing.
-But it is definitely not the most important thing about life.
+But it is definitely not the most important part of life.
 And while I understand that it's frustrating when you want something fun and you can't get it right away, if you blow that out of proportion and turn it into a crusade, to me that just seems a little materialistic and entitled.

 Which is why I'm also not on board with the idea that the TCG scalping is bad for younger collectors.
 First off, very few kids are hardcore collectors like adults are.
 My 10-year-old niece enjoys collecting TCG cards, but she definitely doesn't care whether or not she can find the latest collector's set in stock anywhere, or how much cards are going for on the secondhand market.
-She's just happy when she gets a new card - any new card - and she adds it to her binder and then goes on with her day, because she has other things to enjoy about life, like family and friends and playing the guitar and writing poetry and going outside and touching grass
+She's just happy when she gets a new card - any new card - and she adds it to her binder and then goes on with her day, because she has other things to enjoy about life, like family and friends and playing the guitar and writing poetry and going outside and touching grass.

 Also, if a kid does want a specific TCG product and can't get it right away, that's not a bad thing.
 In fact, it's a really great lesson about how life is not about getting everything you want, right when you want it, and acquiring anything of value requires hard work, patience, and perseverance.
-Learning that with trading cards when they're young helps prepare them for similar situations with school, careers, cultivating skills, acquiring and maintaining healthy relationships, and raising kids of their own.
+Learning that with trading cards when they're young helps prepare children for similar situations with school, careers, cultivating skills, acquiring and maintaining healthy relationships, and raising kids of their own.
 I think it's a mistake to assume that a child being deprived of a luxury item is an unfortunate event in their life.
-Talk to anyone who lived through the Great Depression and you'll hear a lot of stories about how life was tough, but in those circumstances, those kids learned how to be hard workers, to be self-reliant, responsible, and money-wise, and how to adult better than 2020s kids who sit around staring at streaming-on-demand TV and making an AI do their homework.
+Talk to anyone who lived through the Great Depression and you'll hear a lot of stories about how life was tough, but in those circumstances, those kids learned how to be hard workers, to be self-reliant, responsible, and money-wise, and how to adult better than 2020s kids who sit around staring at streaming-on-demand TV and making ChatGPT do their homework.

 No comments: